furynet/gridiron/docs/concepts/genesis-file.md

 # Genesis File

-The Genesis file (~/.iris/config/genesis.json) is the basis for the entire network initialization, which contains most info for creating a Genesis block (such as ChainID, consensus params, app state, initial account balances, parameters for each module, and validators info).
+The Genesis file (~/.grid/config/genesis.json) is the basis for the entire network initialization, which contains most info for creating a Genesis block (such as ChainID, consensus params, app state, initial account balances, parameters for each module, and validators info).
-The genesis file sets the initial parameters of any new IRIS network.
+The genesis file sets the initial parameters of any new GRID network.
 Establishing a robust social consensus over the genesis file is critical to start a network.

 Each genesis state starts with a list of account balances.
 Social consensus on these account balances must be bootstrapped from some external process be it events on another blockchain to a token generation event.